 Beneficiaries range from hotels, to sports clubs, to outdoor food market providers.
 The introduction of Personal Protective Equipmentand screens allowed some businesses to continue vital work in person, such as a small engineering firm that required the use of on-site laboratory space.
+Whilst restaurants and cafes were laboratory space.
 Whilst restaurants and cafes were able to invest in new gazebos and outdoor furniture to expand their al fresco offer in line with Government guidance on national and local restrictions, these businesses will also be well placed to reopen in the Spring.